-Now, FC Cincinnati fans will have to wait longer to find out whether the soccer club will be granted the second expansion bid from MLS.
+CINCINNATI (FOX19) - Major League Soccer confirmed on Thursday that FC Cincinnati fans will have to wait until 2018 to find out if the club will be granted an expansion bid.

 FC Cincinnati has already surpassed 15,000 season ticket holders for the 2018 season.
 In just two seasons as a franchise, the club is bringing in more fans a game than several MLS cities.